 The Impact of Entrepreneurship Training Using Imagery Techniques in Colombia

-Conflict and violence present critical development challenges that undermine economic growth and have disproportionate effects on vulnerable groups.
-Business and entrepreneurship training programs are a common approach for promoting socio-economic inclusion and improve well-being for conflict-affected populations.
-Yet, many of these programs fail to address internal barriers to learning and decision-making.
-Recent evidence suggests that soft skills training—which emphasizes personal initiative and future-oriented thinking—may be more effective than traditional business training in improving profits and growth in fragile or resource-constrained settings.
+Business and entrepreneurship training programs are a common approach for promoting socio-economic inclusion and improving well-being for conflict-affected populations.
+Yet, many of these programs do not address internal barriers to learning and decision-making.
+Recent evidence suggests that soft skills training—which emphasizes adaptability, creativity, and goal-setting—may be more effective than traditional business training in improving profits and growth in fragile or resource-constrained settings.
 However, individuals who have experienced conflict and other traumatic experiences often face internal barriers that may make it difficult to imagine and predict future events and opportunities.1 For such populations, imagery techniques—which encourage individuals to visualize future scenarios or adopt the perspectives of others—may be effective in boosting motivation and improving individuals’ abilities to conceptualize the future.
 However, the impact of imagery techniques on business decisions and economic outcomes have not yet been studied.

 Context of the Evaluation

-Following decades of civil conflict, Colombia is now home to more than eight million registered victims of conflict: almost six million internally displaced persons,2 and approximately 1.3 million Venezuelan refugees.3 A large majority of forcibly displaced people in Colombia live in major urban areas, including the capital city of Bogotá.
-Recent research in Colombia has shown that more severe episodes of violence not only result in higher levels of psychological trauma and anxiety, but also greater risk aversion, and pessimistic perceptions of social mobility.4 Higher trauma symptoms are also associated with poorer performance in non-cognitive skills and job training in local programs (Moya, Duryea, González-Velosa, 2018).5 Against this backdrop, there is strong interest from local policymakers to invest in entrepreneurship programs that both stimulate economic growth and promote the full economic participation of historically underserved and vulnerable populations.
+More than 6.8 million people in Colombia are displaced as a result of conflict and violence.
+In addition, approximately 2.5 million Venezuelan migrants have settled in Colombia since 2016.
+A significant majority of forcibly displaced people in Colombia live in major urban centers, including Bogotá, and many start small enterprises to make a living.
+However, recent research in the country has shown that more severe episodes of violence not only result in higher levels of psychological trauma and anxiety, but also greater risk aversion, and pessimistic perceptions of social mobility.2 Higher trauma symptoms are also associated with poorer performance in non-cognitive skills and job training in local programs.3 Against this backdrop, there is strong interest from local policymakers to invest in entrepreneurship programs that both stimulate economic growth and promote the full economic participation of vulnerable populations.

 Details of the Intervention

-- Comparison group (500 participants): This group did not receive any training.
+- Comparison group (453 entrepreneurs): This group did not receive any training.